What are the different phases of the compiler?

 The semantic analyzer will typecast the integer 10 to float 10.0 using int to float function.

-After the syntax analysis and semantic analysis, many compilers generate an explicit low-level, machine-like code which is called as an intermediate code.
-This code is generated in intermediate code generator phase.
+After the syntax analysis and semantic analysis, many compilers generate an explicit low-level, machine-like code which is called an intermediate code.
+This code is generated in the intermediate code generator phase.

 This code has two essential properties:

 The basic purpose of generating this code is ease of translation to machine code and hence it resembles assembly language code greatly.
 For e.g. three address instructions are a type of intermediate code.

 When the code is syntactically correct, compiler works on optimization of code for better performance.
 The optimized code will be converted into the target language code b the compiler.
-Lets see back-end phases of compiler with example.
+Let’s see back-end phases of the compiler with an example.

-This is an optional phase which attempts to optimize the machine independent intermediate code so that the code consumes the least possible time and power.
-Usually, the code is made shorter and simpler by combining steps or removing unnecessary steps which leads to generation of an optimized code.
+This is an optional phase which attempts to optimize the machine-independent intermediate code so that the code consumes the least possible time and power.
+Usually, the code is made shorter and simpler by combining steps or removing unnecessary steps which lead to the generation of optimized code.

 This phase finally coverts the intermediate code or the optimized code into the target language.
 Usually, the target language is the machine code.

 So, all the memory locations and registers are also selected and allotted during this phase itself.
 The code generated by this phase is executed to take inputs and generate desired outputs.

-The symbol table and error handler interacts with all the phases since various details are explored in each phase and symbol table is updated correspondingly.
+The symbol table and error handler interact with all the phases since various details are explored in each phase and symbol table are updated correspondingly.
 Also, various errors like syntax errors, semantic errors, run-time errors etc. can occur on each phase.

-The compiler and interpreter is bit of confusion.
-You can read difference between compiler and interpreter to clear your doubt.
+The compiler and interpreter is a bit of confusion.
+You can read the difference between compiler and interpreter to clear your doubt.

-Hope this helps you to understand all the phases of compiler with example.
+Hope this helps you to understand the structure and all the phases of the compiler with an example.
 If you have any doubt, feel free to comment below.